erolms/webex_xml_api/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/webex_xml_api.
+Bug reports and pull requests are welcome on GitHub at https://github.com/erolms/webex_xml_api.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## Copyrights

+WebEx is a Trademark of the [Cisco](https://www.cisco.com/) Corporation.